 When you are overweight, you are more at risk for a variety of conditions like diabetes, certain cancers and heart disease.
-Life insurance providers don’t want you to become disabled or pass away anytime soon, so those who have a greater risk of this are going to pay higher rates for coverage.
+Life insurance providers don’t want you to become disabled or pass away anytime soon, so those who have a greater risk of dying younger are going to pay higher rates for coverage.

 Fortunately, weight is something that can be controlled through proper nutrition and regular exercise.
 Knowing what life insurance companies are looking at will help you know where you need to be on the scale in order to pay the best rates.

 How Your Weight Affects Your Life Insurance Rates